geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-01-13/meeting-transcript.md

 Stunning MNIST is simpler to think about because it's sequential.
 So multi and stunning MNIST are basically the same thing.
 But what multi lets you do is it will schedule things in parallel that will be serial in stunning MNIST.
-So it's the idea of putting a range UOP into a shape.
+So it's the idea of putting a range UOp into a shape.
-And what a range UOP and a shape means is run all of these.
+And what a range UOp and a shape means is run all of these.
-And then how exactly we, whether that range UOP corresponds to time or device is something we can determine later on.
+And then how exactly we, whether that range UOp corresponds to time or device is something we can determine later on.
 But you can imagine it's basically the same thing.

 **Chenyu** [[00:07:37](https://www.youtube.com/watch?v=Ha4yFviaLps&t=457)]